GoMino/ConnectSDK-CompanionLibrary-Android/README.md

 1.0.0

- * base on version 2.3 of CastCompanionLibrary-android.
+ * based on version 2.3 of CastCompanionLibrary-android.
  * the refactoring to make this project works with ConnectSDK introduces a restructured and updated code base that has backward-incompatible changes with the original project some functionality are not yet supported (abstracted) by ConnectSDK (like QueueItem in a playList, and changing audio/subtitle track)